flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

  flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks

-Also, an execution can be relaunched by passing in the current execution id.
+An execution can be relaunched by passing the current execution id:

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

-An execution can be recovered, i.e., recreated from the last known failure point for previously-run workflow execution.
+An execution can be recovered, i.e., recreated from the last known failure point for previously-run workflow execution:
-See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

 ::

  flytectl create execution --recover ffb31066a0f8b4d52b77 -p flytectldemo -d development

+See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

-Generic data types are also supported for execution in a similar manner.
+Generic data types are supported for execution in a similar manner.
 Following is a sample of how the inputs need to be specified while creating the execution.
-The spec file should be generated first and then, the execution should be run using the spec file.
+The spec file is generated first.
+Next, the execution is run using the spec file.

 ::

  flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml

 The generated file would look similar to this.
-Here, empty values have been dumped for generic data type x and y.
+Here, empty values have been dumped for generic data type 'x' and 'y'.

 ::